shuntia/bestest/README.md

 Just run the program, and configure options through the GUI.

+It essentially does `apcs-tester init` and display that in a GUI.
+If you can edit the config file directly, that is more encouraged.

 ### Configuration

 lang: only supports `Guess` and `Java` for now.